• Skip to primary navigation

 Serve it with roti/garlic naan.
 You can also serve it with steamed rice.

-3. Chicken Korma
+Hyderabadi Chicken Korma

-4. Chicken Dopiaza
+Chicken Dopiaza (Indian Restaurant Style)

-6. Hyderabadi Chicken Masala
+Hyderabadi Chicken Masala Recipe | Chicken Hyderabadi

 Recipe Card